-- CIOs compensation has stayed flat in larger companies and increased in smaller and mid-sized companies in the past 12 months.
-The mean compensation for CIOs in large enterprises is now $182,645 (up 0.24%) and $168,214 (an increase of 1.52%) in mid-sized enterprises.
+- CIOs compensation has moved up (2.28%) in larger companies and slightly less (2.15%) in smaller and mid-sized companies in the past 12 months.
+The mean compensation for CIOs in large enterprises is now $185,359 and $175,205 in mid-sized enterprises.

-- Positions in highest demand are all associated with the quality control, BYOD implementation, and service level improvement.
+- Positions in highest demand are all associated with the quality control, BYOD implementation, capacity planning and service level improvement.

 - Over the long term IT executives have fared better in mid-sized companies than large companies.

-- In mid-sized companies IT executive salaries have recovered all of the losses sustained in the recession except for only a few cases.
+- In mid-sized companies IT executive salaries have recovered all of the losses sustained in the recession and in some cases exceeded prior highs.

-- In large companies IT executive salaries are just below what they were in 2008.
+- In large companies IT executive salaries are where they were in 2008.